skyworkz/website/content/blog/tomkennes-waypoint-v1-oct-2020.md

 <br>
 {{< /raw >}}

 In the ideal world, we would like to have both and in many ways this is exactly what we have been trying to accomplish over the last decade.
-We have merged both agility and stability requirements within one team, and authorized them to take up responsibility and to find a balance.
+We have merged both agility and stability requirements within one team, and authorized them to take up responsibilities in order to find that balance themselves.
 The resulting left-shift of infrastructure responsibilities gave rise to multi-disciplinary Dev-Ops teams, whose focus on shortening release cycles using CI/CD enabled resulted in more stable iterations as well.
-Business leaders and management also has been playing a pivotal role in this process.
+Business leaders and management also have been playing a pivotal role in this process.
 By fostering trust, allowing teams to make more mistakes and focusing on defining business value, they ultimately decide the balance between short-term agility and long-term stability.
 {{< raw >}}
 <br>
 <br>
 {{< /raw >}}

-In turn this gave rise to a whole range of tools focusing on flexible infrastructure (IaS), automated builds and testing (CI) as well as the automation of deployments to production environments.
+In turn this gave rise to a whole range of tools focusing on flexible infrastructure (IaC), automated builds and testing (CI) as well as the automation of deployments to production environments.
 In essence, these tools aid in keeping the stability of the system in check, while allowing features to move forward as fast as possible.
 Each of these tools do so in a different way.
-If combined with the Cloud, tools like Terraform or Ansible (IaS) enable infrastructure to be more dynamic while keeping its stability in check.
-CI keeps agility in check by baking stability requirements into development (e.g. builds and tests).
-Finally CD has a major impact on stability, if done properly.
+If combined with the Cloud, tools like Terraform or Ansible (IaC) enable infrastructure to be more dynamic while keeping a close eye on its stability.
+On the other hand, CI keeps agility in check by baking stability requirements into development (e.g. builds and tests).
+Finally, CD has a major impact on stability, if done properly.
 Given that release cycles are appropriately short, it prevents drift between production and development environments and helps identifying breaking changes.
 {{< raw >}}
 <br>
 <br>